MechanisM/wagtailplus/README.rst

 * Link (external and email) storage and management, fully integrated with page editor
 * Contact storage and management
-* GeoDjango-enabled address storage and management (defaults to standard classes if `django.contrib.gis` is not installed)
+* GeoDjango-enabled address storage and management (defaults to standard classes if :code:`django.contrib.gis` is not installed)
 * Event storage and management, including support for pattern-based repeating events

 Installation